WCY-dt/Heroimg/README.md

 ## API Usage

+> [!WARNING]
+> The project is still in early development, and the results of different versions may vary significantly.

 The API can be accessed via  [`https://heroimg.glitch.me/`](https://heroimg.glitch.me/).

 Heroimg currently has only one API endpoint available, you should use the GET method to access it: